zx-2003/test-features-development/README.md

   Profile and personalization:
   - Users are able to update and view their profile through the profile tab in the navigation bar
   - Users are able to update their username, email dietary preferences as well as their password
   - Some of these changes not pertaining to personal information can be viewed by other users if they access your public profile.
 As of 31/5/2025 these fields include username, follower and           following count, as well as dietary preferences

-User Experience:
-  - Login:

-  - Registration:

-  - Home Page:

-  - Explore Page:

-  - Profile Page:

-  - Promotions Page:
+  Promotions:
+  - Promotions will appear in the list only if parsed by an active telethon parser, with appropriate formatting of food promotion from telegram channel.

-  - Food Finder Page:
+  Food Finder Map
+  - Allows Google's text search query (try: hotdogs in orchard) for food type in an area
+  - Interactive Place Detail Cards that pan and zoom to location on map, creates an InfoWindow on marker
+  - Dynamic map allows drag and scroll with real-time map features